DamithDR/QuestionAnswering/README.md

 Transformers based approach for question answering in Qur'an which employs transfer-learning, ensemble-learning across multiple models.

 ## Installation
-You first need to install PyTorch.
+You first need to install Java for the evaluation script which uses `farasapy` and the desired version is Java8.
+Please refer [Oracle installation guide](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) for more details on installing JDK for different platforms.

+Then you need to install PyTorch.
 The recommended PyTorch version is 1.11.0 Please refer to [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) for more details specifically for the platforms.

-Java installation is required for the evaluation script which uses farasapy and the desired version is Java8.
-Please refer [Oracle installation guide](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) for more details on installing JDK for different platforms.

 When PyTorch has been installed, you can install requirements from source by cloning the repository and running: